TheShadowEevee/Sharpii-NetCore/README.md

 # Sharpii - A command line libWiiSharp tool

 # Fork Notes
 - Status: Ported and working!
 Mac untested.
+If you try, make a pull request to change this readme!

 - Purpose: A .Net Core port of Sharpii for use on Mac and Linux, intended for use with my Unix rewrite of the RC24 Patcher but it can be used for any purpose.